 It features a massed choir of some 80 singers, including Cór Geal, St. Patricks Church choir and other friends who join for this event, along with classes from Whitechurch National School, and an orchestra of some 20 to 30 musicians.
 We have prayers and readings and a blessing from our local priest.

 The Carol Service is a Christian religious service.
 It consists of hymns about Christmas and readings from the Gospels telling the Christmas story from the foretelling of a Saviour, Jesus Christ, to His birth in Bethlehem.
 Prayers are said for the community and the whole world.
 There is a collection for charity to remind us of the Christian exhortation that we love our neighbour, feed the hungry, cloth the naked and visit the sick.

 The Church is decorated with candles, flowers, Christmas lights and of course the Crib.

 The music performed ranges from traditional Carol Service fair to modern arrangements, new Carols and medleys.
 We sing in English, Latin and Irish.
 Most pieces are sung in four parts, some in three and some featuring soloists and choir.
 Favourites include “Do you hear what I hear?”
 “Ring Christmas Bells” “Oh Holy Night” “O come all ye Faithful/ Adeste Fideles”, “The Coming of the Lord”, and “Mary had a Baby”.

-Thanking you in advance for your support, and for donating to the Samaritans
+Thank you for your support, and for donating to the CORK Samaritans

 We wish you All a Very Happy Christmas and New Year